(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds

 \end{enumerate}

 It is worth stressing that results in this domain are very sensitive to different degrees of differentiability.
-The main result of this paper is a general arc-connectedness result in regularity $C^{1+\mathrm{ac}}$, which is the first of this type in regularity higher than $C^1$.
+The first of the two main results of this paper is a general arc-connectedness result in regularity $C^{1+\mathrm{ac}}$, which is the first of this type in regularity higher than $C^1$.

+\begin{thmintro} Any two $\mathbb{Z}^d$ actions by $C^2$ diffeomorphisms of a compact 1-manifold are connected by a continuous path of $C^{1+\mathrm{ac}}$ actions. \end{thmintro}